 “When I first started my residency, I felt well-prepared with my medical knowledge base, but there was a difference in cultural norms coming from Pakistan,” recalls Dr. Chaudrey.
 “The language is very different, and the patients come from very diverse backgrounds.
 It was a challenging transition.
 Fortunately, I found lots of teachers and mentors to guide me.”

-Today, Dr. Chaudrey is a gastroenterologist (at Lahey Hospital & Medical Center) and a clinical assistant professor at Tufts University, where she strives to provide the same type of guidance for young physicians in training.
+Today, Dr. Chaudrey is a gastroenterologist (at Lahey Hospital & Medical Center) and a clinical assistant professor at Tufts University.
+Where she strives to provide the same type of guidance for young physicians in training.
 She previously completed fellowships at the Mayo Clinic and the University of Oklahoma.
 “My career has been so shaped by driven, strong female leaders who were open and honest with providing personal advice.
 Without them, I don’t think I would be where I am today.”

-Dr. Chaudrey hopes she can help other physicians by sharing the lessons she has learned.
-Several years into her career, Chaudrey was driving with her daughter when she was rear-ended by a distracted driver.
-Fortunately, Dr. Chaudrey recovered without any long-term injuries, however, the experience was a wake-up call.
-“The accident made me think, ‘What if I was disabled or passed away?
-Is my family taken care of?’
-That’s when I took a closer look at my life insurance and disability insurance and realized that the fine print was severely disturbing.
-For example, my personal disability policy had restrictions that said I had to be disabled and not working in any occupation in order to be considered totally disabled.
+That’s when I took a closer look at my life insurance and disability insurance.
+I realized that the fine print was severely disturbing.
+For example, my personal disability policy had restrictions that said I had to be disabled.
+As well as not working in any occupation in order to be considered totally disabled.
 Just as concerning as my personal insurance having limitations, my employer-sponsored insurance excluded coverage for workers’ comp disabilities entirely.
 Meaning that if you got injured at work, your employer can and will likely fire you without any disability insurance coverage”

 As a result, Dr. Chaudrey encourages all young doctors to take initiative in protecting their financial futures.
 “A lot of my peers tell me that they heard maybe one lecture about disability insurance in their whole education.
 It needs to be part of our training.
 When I talk to my trainees, I try to emphasize how vital it is to protect your income and protect your family.”